-- 5. Document on the care plan and in the case narrative when a change in the client's service needs or a change in providers occurs. - 6.
-Indicate the date of the change and any unit rate changes on the care plan.
+- 6. Indicate the date of the change and any unit rate changes on the care plan.
 Also, notify service providers in writing when changes in service are needed. - 7.
 Updates are based on changes in the client's health conditions and other circumstances.

-D. Frequency and Duration:
+E. Frequency:

-- 1. Record the frequency and duration for services. - a.
+- 1. Record the frequency for services. - a.
 Frequency is how often a service is planned.
-It is the number of hours, meals, or other units per week, month and year. - b.
-Duration is how long a service will be provided. - i.
-Services are planned for however long they are needed. - ii.
-Case management can be planned for a year. - iii.
-Other ongoing services can be planned for six months up to a year, since care plans are reviewed semiannually and annually. - iv.
-Services required temporarily or short-term should be planned for shorter periods, such as six weeks to three months. - 2.
+It is the number of hours, meals, or other units per week, month and year. - 2.
 Because of budget restraints and other barriers, services documented on the care plan as needed may not be the same as the services that are planned. - a.
-Needed services represent the frequency and duration of recommended services necessary to address the client's needs to obtain the desired outcomes stated in the care plan. - b.
-Planned services represent the frequency and duration of services, which are actually planned to be provided.
+Needed services represent the frequency of recommended services necessary to address the client's needs to obtain the desired outcomes stated in the care plan. - b.
+Planned services represent the frequency of services, which are planned to be provided. - c.
+For the care plan to be an accurate reflection of the client's situation, it must be acknowledged that sometimes problems cannot be fully addressed. - i.
+Thus, recognize unmet needs/services needed on the care plan and document them in the case narrative. - ii.
+Document all efforts to secure non-DOEA funded services in the case narrative. - iii.
+Enter the begin date and end date for the needed and planned services. - iv.
+The begin date for needed services must be equal to or prior to the begin date of planned services.